ricurdofh/juegoVida/README.md

 # juegoVida
-My implementation of the game of life
+My implementation of the game of life just for fun and practice